Network Disaster Recovery and IP Network/Cyber Security for Senior Policy Makers

 There are several factors to be considered in developing and adopting a Network Disaster Recovery plan, including Professional Services, Emergency Communications & Wireless Solutions; Network & Recovery Services; and Data Protection Services.
 Execution of a NDR strategy is critical to minimizing damage and restoring a network outage.
 This course will address various execution methods, including training of personnel, testing of equipment and managing events.

-This portion of the course describes an example of how a global communications company plans and prepares for Network Disaster Recovery.
+This portion of the course describes a case example of how a global communications company plans and prepares for Network Disaster Recovery.
 Topics addressed: Planning for Securing the Network; Adopting a Network Disaster Recovery Strategy; and Implementing and Execution of NDR Strategy.

 Section II: Cyber Security: IP Network Security for Senior Policy Makers